A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Roxy O.

-Wine and fashion magazines do their trick too.
+Wine and fashion magazines help too.

 Nicola P.